sAbdelhaleem/MultizoneVAV/README.md

 ~~~
 Note: Add the environment variable without the hashtag.
 As noted earlier, Modelica Standard Library 3.2.2 is installed with JModelica.org source files, thus, MSL directory path is located within the JModelica.org directory. echo $MODELICAPATH should return the MODELICAPATH directory paths.

-**15.** Install pandas for data manipulation and analysis using the command line shown in Code Block 15, with the specific package version. pandas is not a prerequisite to install MultizoneVAV, however, it is used below to work with time series data.
+**15.** Install pandas for data manipulation and analysis using the command line shown in [Code Block 15](#Code Block 15), with the specific package version. pandas is not a prerequisite to install MultizoneVAV, however, it is used below to work with time series data.

-Code Block 15: Installing pandas.
+<a name="Code Block 15"></a>Code Block 15: Installing pandas.
 ~~~
 pip install 'pandas==0.23.4'
 ~~~

-**16.** Simulate MultizoneVAV example to test the installation using the command lines shown in Code Block 16 to test the installation.
+**16.** Simulate MultizoneVAV example to test the installation using the command lines shown in [Code Block 16](#Code Block 16) to test the installation.

-Code Block 16: Testing MultizoneVAV.
+<a name="Code Block 16"></a>Code Block 16: Testing MultizoneVAV.
 ~~~
 $ $JMODELICA_HOME/bin/jm_ipython.sh